jimchen2/youtube-dual-subtitles-extension/README.md

 If you navigating between videos without a full page reload `window.ytInitialPlayerResponse` is going to stay the same.

+Use `document.getElementsByTagName('ytd-app')[0].data.playerResponse.captions.playerCaptionsTracklistRenderer` in the browser console to find the captions.

 ### Non-YouTube Method: